 State College Terroristic Threats Attorney

-- Indirect and nonverbal, such as pointing a gun at a person’s head.
+- Indirectly and nonverbal – a threat through actions, such as pointing a gun at a person’s head

 In either situation, there is sufficient evidence to show that the person communicated a threat with the intent to terrorize.
-Communications can also be made in person, by written or electronic means, including telephone, electronic mail, Internet, facsimile, telex and similar transmissions.
+Communications can also be made in person, through writings, or through electronic means like emails and texts.

 Spur-of-the-Moment Statement is Not Sufficient

-Your Ability — or Inability — to Carry Out the Threat is Not a Defense
+Ability or Inability to Carry Out the Threat is Not a Defense

 A Terroristic Threat Is A Serious Charge With Serious Penalties